DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 ### Root project folder

-Modify / create the following files and folders:
+Modify or create the following files and folders:

 * Makefile: Edit Makefile and change the name of the PROJECT.
 The rest should be fine.

 * project.qip: Edit and fill it in with the original Mist project files found in .qsf file

-  * Respect the following format [file join $::quartus(qip_path) xxxxxxx] for all the project files:
+  * Use the following format [file join $::quartus(qip_path) xxxxxxx] for all the project files:

     ```verilog
     set_global_assignment -name VERILOG_FILE [file join $::quartus(qip_path) src/dsp.v]